gouravsood/SpringSecurityThymeleafBootstrap/README.md

-# SpringSecurityThymeleafBootstrap
+# Spring Boot with Security and Thymeleaf Bootstrap
-Bootstrap project for the Spring Security with Thymeleaf
+Bootstrap project for the Spring Boot, Spring Security and Thymeleaf